A Complete Characterization of Statistical Query Learning with Applications to Evolvability: Applications to Evolvability

 \subsection{Overview of the Model}

 We start by presenting a brief overview of the model.
-For detailed description and intuition behind the various choices made in model the reader is referred to \cite{Valiant:09,Feldman:09robust}.
-The goal of the model is to specify how organisms can acquire complex mechanisms via a resource-efficient process based on random mutations and guided by fitness-based selection.
+For a detailed description and intuition behind the various choices made in model the reader is referred to \cite{Valiant:09,Feldman:09robust}.
+The goal of the model is to specify how organisms can acquire complex mechanisms via a resource-efficient process based on random mutations and guided by performance-based selection.
 The mechanisms are described in terms of the multi argument functions they implement.
-The fitness of such a mechanism is measured by evaluating the correlation of the mechanism with some ``ideal" behavior function.
+The performance of such a mechanism is measured by evaluating the agreement of the mechanism with some ``ideal" behavior function.
 The value of the ``ideal" function on some input describes the most beneficial behavior for the condition represented by the input.
-The evaluation of the correlation with the ``ideal" function is derived by evaluating the function on a moderate number of inputs drawn from a probability distribution over the conditions that arise.
+The evaluation of the agreement with the ``ideal" function is derived by evaluating the function on a moderate number of inputs drawn from a probability distribution over the conditions that arise.
 These evaluations correspond to the experiences of one or more organisms that embody the mechanism.
-A specific ``ideal" function and a distribution over the domain of inputs effectively define a fitness landscape over all functions.

 Random variation is modeled by the existence of an explicit algorithm that acts on some fixed representation of mechanisms and for each representation of a mechanism produces representations of mutated versions of the mechanism.
-The model essentially does not place any restrictions on the mutation algorithm other than it being efficiently implementable.
-Selection is modeled by an explicit rule that determines the probabilities with which each of the mutations of a mechanism will be chosen to ``survive" based on the fitness of all the mutations of the mechanism and the probabilities with which each of the mutations is produced by the mutation algorithm.
+The model requires that the mutation algorithm be efficiently implementable.
+Selection is modeled by an explicit rule that determines the probabilities with which each of the mutations of a mechanism will be chosen to ``survive" based on the performance of all the mutations of the mechanism and the probabilities with which each of the mutations is produced by the mutation algorithm.